 The market paradigm and the quasi-market paradigm are mutually exclusive.
 Once the decision is made that market outcomes must be fundamentally modified, it will be virtually impossible to return to markets.
 While there are entities in the PJM markets that continue to operate under the quasi-market paradigm, those entities have made a long term decision on a regulatory model and the PJM rules generally limit any associated, potential negative impacts on markets.
 That consistent approach to the regulatory model is very different from current attempts to subsidize specific market assets that are uneconomic as a result of competition.
 Subsidies are an effort to reverse market outcomes with no commitment to a regulatory model and no attempt to mitigate negative impacts on competition.
 The subsidy model is inconsistent with the PJM market design and inconsistent with the market paradigm and constitutes a significant threat to both.
-The issue of external subsidies continued to evolve in the first nine months of 2017, including the DOE Proposal in September.
-These subsidies are not directly part of the PJM market design but nonetheless threaten the foundations of the PJM capacity market and the PJM energy market as well as the competitiveness of PJM markets overall.

-The Ohio subsidy proceedings and the Illinois ZEC subsidy proceeding all originated from the fact that competitive markets result in the exit of uneconomic and uncompetitive generating units.
+The issue of external subsidies continued to evolve in 2017 and in the first three months of 2018.
+These subsidies are not directly part of the PJM market design but nonetheless threaten the foundations of the PJM capacity market and the PJM energy market, as well as the competitiveness of PJM markets overall.
+The Ohio subsidy proceedings, the Illinois ZEC subsidy legislation, the request in Pennsylvania to subsidize the Three Mile Island nuclear power plant, the legislation in New Jersey to subsidize the Salem and Hope Creek nuclear power plants, the U.S. DOE Grid Resilience Proposal (NOPR), and the request by FirstEnergy to the U.S. DOE for subsidies consistent with the DOE Grid Resilience Proposal, all originate from the fact that competitive markets result in the exit of uneconomic and uncompetitive generating units.
 Regardless of the specific rationales offered by unit owners, the proposed solution for all such generating units has been to provide out of market subsidies in order to retain such units.
+The proposed solution in all cases ignores the opportunity cost of subsidizing uneconomic units, which is the displacement of new resources and technologies that would otherwise be economic.
 These subsidies are not accurately characterized as state subsidies.
 These subsidies were all requested by the owners of specific uneconomic generating units in order to improve the profitability of those specific units.
 These subsidies were not requested to accomplish broader social goals.
-Broader social goals can all be met with market based mechanisms available to all market participants on a competitive basis and without discrimination.
+Broader social goals can all be met with market-based mechanisms available to all market participants on a competitive basis and without discrimination.

 The proponents of subsidies and of the concomitant significant alterations to the PJM capacity market and energy market designs have not demonstrated that there is a systematic problem rather than an uneconomic unit specific problem.
 Proponents have not demonstrated that the technologies in question actually need subsidies or higher revenues from market design changes.
-Over the last twelve months, fewer than a quarter of nuclear units in PJM did not recover avoidable costs from energy and capacity revenues.
-The average LMP increase of 5.3 percent between the 12 months ended September 30, 2017, and 2016, resulted in all nuclear plants recovering more than 90 percent of avoidable costs for the 12 months ended September 30, 2017.
-Assertions about the impact of negative prices are also not supported.
-Negative LMPs reduced nuclear plant net revenues by an average of 0.3 percent and a maximum of 2.6 percent in 2016.